-The effectiveness of STELFONTA was evaluated in a well-controlled, multi-center, randomized, double-masked, field study in client-owned dogs.
-Enrolled dogs had non-metastatic World Health Organization bogs, Enrolled bogs had non-metastatic world health Organization stages la (none tumor confined to the dermis, without regional lymph node involvement) and lla (multiple dermal tumors; large infiltrating tumors without regional lymph node involvement) mast cell tumors that were (i) cutaneous, or (ii) subcutaneous and located at or distal to the elbow or the hock).
-A total of 123 client-owned dogs with a mast cell tumor measuring less than or equal to 10 cm3 were randomized to treatment with a single injection of STELFONTA (n=81) or untreated control (n=42).
-On the day of treatment the average tumor volume was 12 cm3 (range 0.1 to 8 cm3) treatment, the average tumor volume was 1.7 cm3 (range 0.1 to 9.8 cm3)

-A total of 118 dogs were included in the effectiveness analysis; 80 dogs were in the STELFONTA group and 38 dogs were in the untreated control group.
-Response to treatment was evaluated using the RECIST2, where complete response (CR) is resolution of the target tumor, partial response (PR) is at (SD) is a decrease in the longest diameter of target tumor, stable disease (SD) is a decrease of less than 30% or increase of less than 20% of the longest diameter of the target tumor, and progressive disease (PD) is greater than a 20% increase in the longest diameter of the target tumor.
+The effectiveness of STELFONTA was evaluated in a well-controlled, multi-center, randomized, double-masked, field study in client owned dogs.
+Enrolled dogs had non-metastatic World Health Organization stages to (one tumor confined to the dermis, without regional symph node involvement) and IIIa (multiple dermal tumors; large infiltrating tumors without regional lymph node involvement) mast cell tumors that were (i) outlaneous; or (i) subcutaneous and located at or distal to the elbow or the hock).
+A total of 123 client-owned dogs with a mark cell turnor measuring less than or equal to 10 cm2 were randomized to treatment with a single injection of STELFONTA (n=81) or untreated control (n=42).
+On the day of treatment, the average tumor volume was 1.7 cm2 (range 0.1 to 9.8 cm2).
+A total of 118 dogs were included in the effectiveness analysis; 80 dogs were in the STELFORTA group and 38 dogs were in the untreated control group Response to treatment was evaluated using the RECIST[®], where complete response (CR) is resolution of the target tumor, partial response (PR) is at response on a resolution or one target curror, partial response (PR) is at least a 30% decrease in the longest durinitier of larget turnor, stable disease (SD) is a decrease of less than 30% or increase of less than 20% of the longes diameter of the target turnor, and progressive disease (PD) is greater than a 20% increase in the longest diameter of the target turnor.

 The primary effectiveness variable compared CR rates of the target The primary effectiveness variable compared CR rates of the target tumor between groups 28 days after treatment.
-At 28 days after treatment, a statistically significantly greater proportion of dogs in the STELFONTA treated group (60/80; 75%) achieved CR compared to dogs in the untreated control group (2/38; 5.3%) (p<0.0001).
-An objective tumor response (CR + PR) was observed in 64/80 (80%) of the STELFONTA treated dogs.
-Of the 60 dogs in the STELFONTA group that experienced CR at Day 28, response assessment was conducted for 59 dogs at Day 42 and for 57 dogs at Day 84.
-At Day 42, 59/59 (100%) were disease-free at the injection site, and at Day 84, 55/57 (96%) were disease-free at the injection site.
+At 28 days after treatment, a statistically significantly greater proportion of dogs in the STEEFONTA treated group (60/80; 75%) achieved CR compared to dogs in the untreated control group (21/82; 53%) (pr0.0001).
+An objective tumor response (CR + PR) was observed in 64/80 (80%) of the STELEONTA treated dogs.
+Of the 60 dogs in the STELEONTA group that experienced CR at Day 28, response assessment was conducted for 59 dogs at Day 84.
+At Day 42, 59/59 (1D0%) were disease-free at the injection site, and at Day 84.
+A5/57 (96%) were disease-free at the injection site. injection site.

-Injection site.
-For all dogs, corticosteroids (prednisone or prednisolone) were initiated 2 days prior to treatment at a dose of 0.5 mg/kg orally twice daily and continued for 7 days total (2 days before, on the day of treatment and 4 days after treatment), then 0.5 mg/kg once daily for an additional 3 days.
-An H1 receptor blocking agent (diphenhydramine [2 mg/kg orally twice daily]) and H2 receptor blocking agent (famotidine [0.5 mg/kg orally twice daily]) were initiated on the day of treatment and continued for 7 days.
+Injection size.
+For all dogs, corticosteroids (prednisone or prednisolone) were initiated 2 days prior to treatment at a dase of 0.5 mg/kg orally twice daily and continued for 7 days total (2 days before, on the day of treatment and 4 days after treatment), then 0.5 mg/kg once daily for an additional 3 days.
+An H1 receptor blocking agent (diphenhydramine [2 mg/kg orally twice daily]) and H2 necetor blocking agent (famodian [0.5 mg/kg orally twice daily]] were initiated on the day of treatment and continued for 7 days.

 Other medications prescribed based on veterinary discretion included antibiotics, analgesics, and sedatives.
 The majority of antibiotics were used to treat injection site infections.
-The majority of analjesics were used to treat tumor pain and were mainly initiated on the day of or day after treatment.
+The majority of analgesics were used to treat tumor pain and were mainly initiated on the day of or day after treatment.
 Sedatives were used for treatment administration, conducting diagnostics, anxiety, and temperament issues.